xXHunterRaiXx/countries-api-project-may-2025/version-1/README.md

 ## 📝 Tips for building your project

+1. **Pseudo-code before you write any code!** Look through the designs to plan out how you'll tackle the project.
+Write down your plan somewhere in this README or in your code.
-1. Work on one feature at a time.
-Finish one feature first before you move onto the next thing.
-As a metaphor, if we are making dinner, we should start with making each dish before we get hung up on choosing the plates and dinnerware.
-Otherwise we'll have a bunch of nice plates but no food on the table!
+2. **Work on one feature at a time.** Finish one feature first before you move onto the next thing.
+Test as you go, routinely checking your site in the browser and making sure there are no errors before moving on.
-2. Look through the designs to start planning out how you'll tackle the project.
-This step is crucial to help you think ahead for CSS classes to create reusable styles.
-3. Write out the base styles for your project, including general content styles, such as `font-family` and `font-size`.
-4. Start adding styles to the top of the page and work down.
-Only move on to the next section once you're happy you've completed the area you're working on.
+3. **Write comments throughout your code as a favor for future you!** You will be building on top of this project over the course of 3 months.
+Future you will have to come back and re-read all of the code you are going to write.
+Help future you understand your code by writing comments to explain what each line of code is doing.

 ## 🚀 Roadmap: Step-by-step guide to building your project